MoritzHerle/Identifying-typical-trajectories-in-longitudinal-data/ReadMe.txt

 This publication is part of a grant led by Nadia Micali funded by the UK Medical Research Council and the Medical Research Foundation (ref: MR/R004803/1)
 Analyses for this project were conducted in MPLUS (Version 8.1).
 ****************************
-This repository includes the following example Mplus scripts to estimate:
+This repository includes the following example Mplus and Stata scripts to estimate:

 1. Three types of latent trajectory models: